 CSTI-500 was generally safe and well-tolerated and has a half-life of 50 hours in Phase I clinical trials.
 Also importantly, it demonstrated CNS target engagement via positron emission tomography (PET) that predicts efficacy in patients.

-ConSynance holds the exclusive global rights to CSTI-500 which was discovered and developed by Bristol-Myers Squibb and AMRI.
+ConSynance holds the exclusive global rights to CSTI-500.

-ConSynance holds the exclusive global rights to CSTI-100 which was discovered and developed by AMRI.
+ConSynance holds the exclusive IP rights to CSTI-200.

 Harmony Biosciences holds the full development and commercialization rights globally, with the exception of Greater China.
 ConSynance holds the development and commercialization rights in Greater China.